photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - Deep understanding of best practices and design patterns
 - Knowledge of common pitfalls and edge cases
 - Ability to write clean, maintainable, and scalable code
-- Experience with testing and debugging methodologies
+- Experience with debugging methodologies

 # Core Agent Behavior